EY Case Interview: Format by Division, Sample Cases, and Prep Strategy (2026)

 EY Consulting is EY's largest advisory practice.
 The work centers on technology implementation, performance improvement, cybersecurity, supply chain transformation, and operational advisory.
 Think SAP migrations, cloud architecture, or redesigning a client's operating model.
 Cases in this division test whether you can structure a practical business problem and reason through implementation trade-offs.

-EY-Parthenon is EY's pure strategy arm — formerly Parthenon Group, acquired in 2014.
-EY-Parthenon competes directly with McKinsey, BCG, and Bain on corporate strategy and PE diligence engagements.
-Their cases are candidate-led and MBB-level in difficulty.
+EY-Parthenon is EY's strategy arm (formerly Parthenon Group, acquired in 2014).
+EY-Parthenon works on corporate strategy and PE diligence engagements and often uses more candidate-led case formats than broader EY Consulting.
 For a deep dive on this division specifically, read the EY-Parthenon case interview guide.

 The EY Interview Process: Stage by Stage